Under What Circumstances May Alimony Be Terminated?

 The one exception is if the Utah Office of Recovery Services (ORS) is collecting the alimony.
 The ORS may insist upon alimony being formally terminated by a court order.
 Such a court order is easy to obtain so long as the cohabiting alimony recipient is truthful and admits to the cohabitation.

 For more information on Alimony in Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.